 - Water, forests and nature

 Your hotel room in Stockholm's old town, Gamla Stan, will be available at 2:00pm.
 Guests who have arrived by 4:00pm will be treated to a sightseeing walking tour of the old town, situated on Stadsholmen island, which is completely surrounded by water, exuding a special flair.
 We will visit the Vasa Museum, in which the almost completely preserved battleship Vasa which sunk in 1628 is on display, among other things.
 You will have the evening at your own disposal.
 There are a number of attractive restaurants to be found in close proximity to the hotel.
 In the evening, Stockholm comes to life and invites one to linger.

 Overnight in Stockholm

 Day 2: Stockholm – Södertälje (35 miles/56 km)

-After visiting the North wing our route then takes us across bridges to little islands in Lake Mälar, the country’s third largest lake.
-Along a varied route, every now and then passing by a private baroque castle, we reach Södertälje.
+After visiting the North wing our route then takes us across bridges to little islands in Lake Mälar, the country’s third-largest lake.
+Along a varied route, every now and then passing by baroque castles, we reach Södertälje.

 Overnight in Södertälje

 Day 3: Södertälje – Trosa (36 miles/57 km)